tibonilab/js-promise/README.md

 Simple asynch loading using promises

 ## Develop
-Run `npm start` your browser will poit to `https://localhost:8080`.
+Run `npm start` and point your browser to `https://localhost:8080` to run the example page.